-There are indications that THC has CB,-dependent anticonvulsive activity in experimental seizure and epilepsy models, and further, that blocking the CB, receptor exacerbates seizure activity indicating the potential involvement of CB, receptor in seizure control (Blair, Deshpande, & Delorenzo, 2015) (Braakman, van Oostenbrugge, van Kranen-Mastenbroek, & de Krom, 2009).
-However, there is also evidence of CB,independent anticonvulsive mechanisms, with phytocannabinoids (notably CBD) that do not react with CB,, exhibiting anticonvulsive properties in experimental models (dos Santos R., Hallak, Leite, Zuardi, & Crippa, 2015).
+There are indications that THC has CB1-dependent anticonvulsive activity in experimental seizure and epilepsy models, and further, that blocking the CB1 receptor exacerbates seizure activity indicating the potential involvement of CB1 receptor in seizure control (Blair, Deshpande, & Delorenzo, 2015) (Braakman, van Oostenbrugge, van Kranen-Mastenbroek, & de Krom, 2009).
+However, there is also evidence of CB1-independent anticonvulsive mechanisms, with phytocannabinoids (notably CBD) that do not react with CB1, exhibiting anticonvulsive properties in experimental models (dos Santos R., Hallak, Leite, Zuardi, & Crippa, 2015).
 Interest in CBD in particular as a possible treatment for epilepsy was heightened with the media attention around a 5-year-old girl suffering from Dravet syndrome (a rare and catastrophic form of treatment-resistant epilepsy) who achieved a greater than 90% reduction in seizure frequency upon treatment with C. sativa with a high CBD:THC ratio (Maa & Figi, 2014).
-Two reports on data collected from parent surveys, representing a total of 94 children with treatment-resistant seizures who self-treated with CBD, indicated that in one group 42% had a greater than 80% reduction in seizure frequency (Porter & Jacobson, 2013), and in the second and larger group that 38% achieved a greater than 50% reduction in seizures (Press, Knupp, & Chapman, 2015).
-In these reports, the seizure disorders involved Lennox-Gastaut (a severe form of epilepsy), Dravet and Doose (Myoclonic-Astatic Epilepsy) syndromes.
+Two reports on data collected from parent surveys, representing a total of 94 children with treatment-resistant seizures who self-treated with CBD, indicated that in one group 42% had a greater than 80% reduction in seizure frequency (Porter & Jacobson, 2013), and in the second and larger group that 38% achieved a greater than 50% reduction in seizure frequency.
+(Porter & Jacobson, 2013), and in the second and larger group that 38% achieved a greater than 50% reduction in seizure frequency.
+(Borter & Jacobson, 2013), and in the second and larger group that 38% achieved a greater than 50% reduction in seizure frequency.
+(Porter & Jacobson, 2013), and in the second and larger group that 38% achieved a greater than 50% reduction in seizure form of epilepsy), Dravet and Doose (Myoclonic-Astatic Epilepsy) syndromes.